Creating Media. Sharing Jesus.

 1997

-A regional center is established in Piedras Negras, Mexico.
+A regional center is established in Eagle Pass, Texas, and later moves to Piedras Negras, Mexico.

 1998